m-rbt01/general-exercises/move-zeroes.md

 * **Process** - _get array A > find zeroes > shift to the right > move non-zeroes to left > return shifted array_

 # Algorithm
-**NOTES**: The **Two-Pointer algorithm** is used to solve problems involving linear data structures (_e.g arrays_), by using two pointers (e.g. _left/right or read/write_).
-The pointers help traverse the data structure to find pairs, subarrays, or other elements that satisfy a given condition.
-This is useful to process two elements per loop iteration.
+**NOTES**: The **Two-Pointer algorithm** is used to solve problems involving linear data structures (_e.g arrays_), by using two pointers (_e.g. left/right or read/write_) to traverse the data structure.
+Commonly used to find pairs, subarrays, or other elements that satisfy a given condition.
+Helps process two elements per loop iteration. **Focuses on the elements themselves**.
+The following solution uses two-pointer algorithm to traverse through array and move non-zero elements to the beginning of the array, write index maintains the leftmost position to swap elements.
 ```js
 FUNCTION getNonZeroArray(A)
 SET write to 0